cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

-After everything is said and done, Mr. Dingerman will leave the exhibition through the front door, take the stairs in the outer passage to reach his car and leave the scene.
+After everything is said and done, Mr. Dingerman will leave the exhibition through the front door, take the stairs in the outer passage to reach his car, and leave the scene.

 While he walks the suitcase through the exhibition hall, a tall, handsome man suddenly clasps his eye, blood welling up through his hand,